What is Intensification?

 Intensification Work Plan: Upcoming Projects

-- Beginning in 2019, the Planning Department will start preparing new plans for existing neighbourhoods and corridors which will include identifying specific sites that are suitable for intensification.
+- The Planning Department is working to prepare new plans for existing neighbourhoods and corridors which will include identifying specific sites that are suitable for intensification.

 - Once approved, these plans will provide greater certainty to residents and local developers on where and how intensification will occur.